Broadcast signal intrusion: Max Headroom incidents (1987)

-On the night of November 22, 1987, an unidentified man wearing a Max Headroom mask appeared on the signals of two television stations in Chicago, Illinois.
+On the night of November 22, 1987, an unknown man wearing a Max Headroom mask appeared on the signals of two television stations in Chicago, Illinois.
 WGN-TV, owned by Tribune Broadcasting, was hijacked first.
 The intrusion occurred during the sports report on its 9:00 p.m. newscast and lasted about 25 seconds.
 Next came PBS affiliate WTTW, where the man was seen and heard uttering garbled remarks before dropping his pants, partially exposing his buttocks, and was then spanked with a flyswatter by a woman wearing a French maid costume before normal programming resumed.
 This second interception occurred at about 11:00 p.m. during an episode of the Doctor Who serial, "Horror of Fang Rock", and lasted almost 90 seconds.
-None of the individuals responsible for the intrusion have been identified.
+None of the individuals responsible for the intrusion have been determined.
 This incident got the attention of the CBS Evening News the next day and was talked about nationwide.
 The HBO incident was also mentioned in the same news report.